salamituns/Fashion-Mnist-Challenge/README.md

 ### Goal of this project
-* Our goal is to build a machine learning algoriths that accurately classifies a fashion article as much as possible.
+* Our goal is to build a machine learning algorithm that accurately classifies a fashion article as much as possible.

 ## Project plan